 - Offer learning circle completers a certificate or micro-credential.
 Adult learners often want recognition for their learning efforts.
 A learning circle attendance certificate that could be framed and displayed at home is often appreciated.
 Some apps also offer micro-credentials and/or certificates within the app.

 This article offers one picture of what might be involved in creating an app-to-speed learning circle for adult immigrants interested in improving their English language skills.
 It is based in part on evaluation findings from the English Now! pilot project.
 For further information about learning circles, go to http://p2pu.org.
-To learn about the English Now!
-Pilot project in New England read this blog article.
-If you plan to offer an App-to-Speed learning circle, or if you want to discuss them, please contact David J. Rosen at email@example.com or firstname.lastname@example.org .
+If you plan to offer an App-to-Speed learning circle, or if you want to discuss them, please contact David J. Rosen at firstname.lastname@example.org or email@example.com .